lynscott/lsfitness-0f6dd/src/pages/index.md

         image: images/about.jpg
       - title: During The Program
         content: >
-          ###### This won't be your average cookie cutter dIY online program,
+          ###### This won't be your average, cookie cutter online program.

-          you'll be able to message me anytime in the app with questions regarding your plan, exercises, form or anything else with a 2hr response time 8am to 6pm.
-We'll go through your program over video call once its complete then we'll meet weekly to check your progress.
+          Creating your program is only one part of the task, holding you accountable to execute is the real key to success.
+You'll be able to message me anytime in the app with questions regarding your plan, exercises, lifting form or anything else with a 2hr response time 8am to 6pm.
+During our weekly I'll make adjustments based on your feedback and progress.
+It's expected that you'll log your meals and workouts, and I'll be there to remind you if your falling short or push you if your not going hard enough.

-          Accountable
         image_alt: lorem-ipsum
         actions: []
         type: feature_item